Home » Features » A List of Current Aldi Private Label House Brands

 Appleton Farms: appears to focus mostly on refrigerated pork products, such as large hams and bacon.
 I’ve yet to find any products under this label that I didn’t like.

-Aunt Maple: imitation maple syrup for things like pancakes and waffles.
-It comes in a regular variety and a light variety.
+Aunt Maple: a now-discontinued private label that was previously used for imitation maple syrup and things like pancakes and waffles.
+(We assume it was discontinued because it was a dupe of the name brand Aunt Jemima, which itself was discontinued in 2021.)
 Aldi also sells 100% pure real maple syrup in its Specially Selected product line.

 Auto XS: as the name suggests, these are products designed for use in and with cars: car covers, ice scrapers, car cleaning supplies, car vacuums, battery starters, car covers, etc. One of our favorites is the Auto XS Trunk Organizer, a modular soft box that can carry anything from auto essentials to hot and cold food.